M4rti21/book/README.md

 ```

 ## Configuration
-The config directory its gonna be at `$XDG_CONFIG_HOME/book`, if the variable
+The default config directory is `$XDG_CONFIG_HOME/book`, if the variable
-is not set then it'll search at `~/.config/book`.
+is not set then it will fallback to `~/.config/book`.

 ### Settings
-The program will look for a file called `config.toml` in the config folder.
+The program will look for a file called `config.toml` in the config directory.
-The values are:
+The allowed options are:
 | name          | type      | default       | flag | description  |
 |---------------|-----------|---------------|------|--------------|
 | folderIcon    | string    | `""`           | -f   | icon used for folders |